Wasserstein Patch Prior for Image Superresolution: Numerical Results for Superresolution

 \section{Numerical Results for Superresolution}

 In this section, we apply the Wasserstein patch regularization for the problem of superresolution of two- and three-dimensional images.
-For superresolution, the forward operator $f$ usually is a composition of a blur operator and a downsampling operator.
-We demonstrate the performance of our algorithm on two different types of data.\\
+In this case, the forward operator $f$ usually is a composition of a blur operator and a downsampling operator.
+We demonstrate the performance of our approach by using images of materials' microstructures obtained by synchrotron micro-computed tomography (s$\mu$CT).
+Additionally, we consider synthetic images that were obtained by simulating the process of a serial sectioning imaging technique combining focused ion beam milling with imaging by a scanning electron microscope (FIB-SEM).
+Finally, the approach is applied to a real FIB-SEM image stack.